 It's spring break!
 Whether you get the whole week off or have the weekend to enjoy time with friends and family for Easter, spring is a wonderful time of year where we say goodbye to the dreary weather of winter and hello to the sunshine.
 Whatever you are doing this spring, we have a challenge for you — take a break from the distractions.
 In other words, put down your phone, get offline, and get outside!

 We love technology.
 It helps build relationships and grow our businesses, but seriously, you need to take a break.
 We can get so caught up in the virtual world that we miss the world that is going on right outside our window.
 Not sure you can stop texting, tweeting, or posting on your facebook wall?
 Here are some tips to slow down this spring break — even if it is just for a week.
-5 Signs You Are Being Taken Advantage Of
+If These 5 Things Happen, He's TOTALLY Taking Advantage Of You

 Schedule your online time